Advancing Science through Story with Lou Gritzo

 Dr. Louis Gritzo is vice president and manager of research with FM Global, one of the world’s largest commercial property insurers.
 He oversees FM Global’s team of scientists who have expertise in fire, explosions, natural hazards (windstorms, floods and earthquakes), risk and reliability and cyber hazards.
 His team seeks to understand property hazards and identify scientifically proven solutions to prevent property and business interruption loss.
 Gritzo also oversees activities at FM Global’s US$250 million, 1,600-acre Research Campus in West Glocester, Rhode Island, USA, the world’s largest center for property loss prevention research.

-This episode is powered by data storytelling training from Untold Content and Data + Science.
+This episode, Advancing Science Through Story is powered by data storytelling training from Untold Content and Data + Science.
 Transform your data into powerful visual stories by learning best practices in data visualization and technical storytelling.
 Whether you’re a PowerBI or a Tableau person—or just want to better communicate your data—this workshop will inspire you to see the stories that lie in the data.
 Learn more at untoldcontent.com/data-storytelling-training.

 Katie: Our guest today is Lou Gritzo.
 He’s V.P. of research at FM Global.
 And that is where he leads an applied engineering and natural science research team of over 130 scientists, engineers and technologists for the world’s largest industrial and commercial property insurance company.
 Lou, I’m thrilled to have you on the podcast.